-6. Increase basic vehicle registration fee for passenger vehicles
+Overview of revenue options analysis 6.
+Increase basic vehicle registration fee for passenger vehicles

+Financial Sustainability and Sufficiency A \$40 additional basic registration fee per vehicle would generate \$100 million in 2021.
+This translates to a net present value of \$1.665 billion through 2040 at a 4% discount rate.
+The fee tracks relatively closely with the increase in road usage, with indexed revenues being 17% lower in 2040 than VMT.
 Passenger vehicles currently pay \$33 per year for basic registration.
 A blanket fee increase for all passenger cars is a common means to collect revenue.
 This mechanism would not impact commercial vehicles.

-A \$40 additional basic registration fee per vehicle would generate \$100 million in 2021.
-This translates to a net present value of \$1.665 billion through 2040 at a 4% discount rate.
-The fee tracks relatively closely with the increase in road usage, with indexed revenues being 17% lower in 2040 than VMT.

-The tax is somewhat equitable on a user basis since it falls evenly on all vehicles; however, it does not consider usage.

-Since the rate is fixed across all vehicles the incidence falls heaviest on those with the lowest incomes.

-This revenue source is subject to constitutional restrictions on spending.

-An increase in the basic vehicle license fee would not have an impact on GHG emissions since it does not vary with fuel consumption.

-Flat licensing fees are transparent and easy to understand since the fee is paid directly by customers.
+User equity The tax is somewhat equitable on a user basis since it falls evenly on all vehicles: however, it does not consider usage.
+Social equity Since the rate is fixed across all vehicles the incidence falls heaviest on those with the lowest incomes.
+Flexibility This revenue source is subject to constitutional restrictions on spending.
+GHG emissions An increase in the basic vehicle license fee would not have an impact on GHG emissions since it does not vary with fuel consumption.
+Transparency Flat licensing fees are transparent and easy to understand since the fee is paid directly by customers.
+Efficiency